Murals vs Graffiti - Understanding Two Forms of Wall Art

 Murals require permission.
 Always.
 Property owners either commission work themselves or grant artists access.
 Cities may require permits for exterior work, checking safety compliance, addressing historical preservation concerns, and ensuring visibility from roadways.

-Legal murals vs illegal graffiti represent the most obvious dividing line.
+Legal street artwork represents the most obvious dividing line from illegal graffiti.
 Graffiti happens without permission—that's definitional.
 Even "legal walls" designated for graffiti exist in gray areas; the wall is sanctioned, but individual pieces aren't pre-approved.

 Legal consequences differ drastically.
 Muralists get paid.
 Graffiti writers get arrested, fined, and sometimes jailed for vandalism and property damage.